Joshua Yumibe

 Since 2003, Yumibe has been collaborating with Paolo Cherchi Usai on the archival collection, Davide Turconi Project.
 In 2011, they launched the project online to provide access to the collection as part of the 30th anniversary of the Giornate del Cinema.
 In 2018, Yumibe curated the related exhibit “Dreaming in Color: The Davide Turconi Collection of Early Cinema” at the George Eastman Museum.

-Yumibe is Japanese American; his late grandparents met and were married at the Tule Lake internment camp during World War II.
+Yumibe is Japanese American; his late grandparents met and became engaged at the Tule Lake internment camp during World War II.

 Awards and Honors